With "TiVo" being synonymous with "DVR," it would not be unreasonable to think the TiVo Mini is a small DVR. It isn't one.

 One of the nicest things about the Mini is that getting it up and running is simple and doesn't require any calls to a cable provider.
 The TiVo Mini needs three connections: power, network, and audio/video.
 Power is handled by a fairly small wall wart, and HDMI is used for AV (component and composite connections are available, too, but require a breakout cable with a 3.5mm plug).

-Connecting to your network can be done over a MoCA connection (Multimedia over Coax Alliance) or Ethernet; MoCA, which uses your home's coax cable to stream between devices, is preferred and support is built into both the Premiere 4/XL4 and the Mini.
+Connecting to your network can be done over a MoCA connection (Multimedia over Coax Alliance) or Ethernet; MoCA, which uses your home's coax cable to stream between devices, is preferred and support is built into both the DVR and the Mini.

 The Mini is controlled with a standard TiVo peanut remote that is included with the box.
 There is also a USB port, which can be used to add TiVo's Slide Bluetooth remote, or, should you decide to hide the box behind your TV, an IR extender.
 There are mounting holes on the bottom, so it can easily be attached to a wall.
 If you're looking to extend your TiVo experience into a bedroom or other space where you don't want a large DVR, the Mini is a way to do that.

-The option to add more than one or two Minis will become more important when TiVo adds dynamic tuner allocation sometime in 2013.
+TiVo plans to add dynamic tuner allocation before the end of the year to Premiere DVRs.
 That would eliminate the need to dedicate a tuner to a Mini and, instead, a tuner would only be needed while in use by a Mini for live TV streaming.
 If not in use, the tuner could be released, freeing it up for the DVR to record to, or for other Minis to use.
+TiVo Roamio models currently support dynamic tuner allocation.

 Again, the Mini isn't a DVR, so it doesn't have its own storage.
-But, it sort of eliminates the need for a secondary DVR since it can control a tuner or two of a Premiere 4 or XL4 for watching live TV and setting things to record.
+But, it sort of eliminates the need for multiple DVRs since it can control a tuner for watching live TV and setting things to record.
 You also have full access to your recorded programs, so you can start watching something in one room and then finish it in another.
 All without paying any fees to your cable provider for additional services or equipment like a CableCard.